Portfolio

 Speech-to-text is good now.
 The options for getting it are not.

 Cloud services work well, but they send your audio somewhere else and charge forever.
 Local options assume you’re on a fast machine and don’t mind a terminal.
-There’s a third path: a simple, normal install that uses your fastest computer to do the transcription for the others.
+There is a third path.
+LanWhisper works as well as a cloud solution but locally, and refuses to expose avoidable complexity.

 Process